- The Royal and Ancient Golf Club votes on admitting female members on Thursday

 "In time, what we're doing just now will look pretty archaic to future generations when they see that certain people were excluded from certain golf clubs."

-Peter Dawson, chief executive of the R&A, which organizes the Open, argues that the single-sex policy of Muirfield -- and others -- is a historic hangover.
+Peter Dawson, chief executive of the R&A, which organizes the Open and serves as golf's governing body outside the U.S. and Mexico, argues that the single-sex policy at the R&A -- and others -- is a historic hangover.

 "Single sex clubs are still something of a feature in Scotland," Dawson told CNN.
 "It's a historical thing actually because women came to the game of golf when men were already established.

 "Golf has moved on from the stereotypes of 50 years ago.
-It is chalk and cheese and we'll just have to wait and see what happens in the year ahead."
+It is chalk and cheese and we'll just have to wait and see what happens."